RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 For manual management you should be aware of the correct usernames of the users you are assigning to admin group

-## Create an admin group and user

-Roadie admins have special powers such as the ability to add and remove Backstage plugins.

-### Automatic discovery with GitHub teams
+## Automatic admin group discovery with GitHub teams

 To automatically designate admins you can use GitHub Teams which will be automatically discovered if you have installed the Roadie GitHub application.